 Last week, I was in a meeting where someone described the company’s Strategic Sourcing group as the peacekeepers in their organization.
 Take a moment to consider that….
 What else would you call the team that is responsible for navigating the gulf between upfront costs and long-term savings while meeting the needs of multiple stakeholders?
 Strategic Sourcing isn't a job for the faint of heart.

 Strategic Sourcing was a term and process coined in the 90s when the dotcom era was transforming industries at record speed.
 Since then, the methodology has become a staple in successful procurement processes.
-With Strategic Sourcing, firms can focus on maximizing the value of the entire procurement process rather than simply choosing what initially has the lowest upfront price – increasing the efficacy of procurement.
+With strategic sourcing solutions, firms can focus on maximizing the value of the entire procurement process rather than simply choosing what initially has the lowest upfront price – increasing the efficacy of procurement.

 If we were to look at driving as a metaphor, it would be the equivalent of plotting your course to a destination rather than picking a route spontaneously at every cross-section you come across.
 By planning ahead, you end up saving time during your journey.
 Implementing Strategic Sourcing is to see past the initial pricing and to take a long view of of the goals and needs of the organization.